ericholscher/django-test-utils/docs/source/testmaker.rst

 .. sourcecode:: python

-     ./manage.py testmaker APP
+     ./manage.py testmaker -a APP_NAME

 This will start the development server with testmaker loaded in.
-APP must be in installed apps, and it will use Django's mechanism for finding it.
+APP_NAME must be in installed apps, and it will use Django's mechanism for finding it.
 It should look a little something like this:

 .. sourcecode:: python